The Biological Lense

 That brown eye flecked with gold?
 It belongs to someone who sees spring differently than you do.
 Those long lashes have blinked away tears of anguish and detriment you have no idea about.
 That particular shade of green in my mother’s eyes has reflected trees and skies from a childhood spent in places most could not imagine today.

-The blue eyes that carry a certain melancholy see beauty in places others find unsettling.
+The blue eyes drenched in melancholy see beauty in places others find unsettling.
 They're drawn to the shadows between streetlights, the way faces distort in subway car windows, how music venues look empty after everyone has gone home.
-There's something about sadness that sharpens vision - these eyes catch the loneliness in Edward Munch's ‘The Scream’ and find kinship in the rawness of live concerts where strangers scream lyrics together in the dark.

 What moves me the most is realizing that these eyes will never see themselves the way I see them through my lens.
 They can glimpse their reflection in mirrors and see themselves in photographs but they'll never experience their own gaze from the outside.
-They'll never see how their pupils contract in bright light or how their expression shifts when they're lost in thought.
+We spend our entire lives looking out through these windows but we can never truly see the windows themselves.

 It's the ultimate blind spot - we use our eyes to see everything except our own seeing.

+Every eye tells me that there are as many worlds as there are ways of seeing.
 In our age of division and misunderstanding, we need to remember that we're all just doing our best to make sense of reality through our own unique apertures.
 The same light hits all our retinas but the stories we create from it - unicorns and storm clouds and sleeping monsters - those are entirely our own.

 The next time someone sees the world differently than you do, remember: they're not wrong.
 They're just looking through a different camera, one shaped by experiences you'll never have, calibrated by a consciousness you'll never fully understand.